YevheniyEvt/PC-assistance/README.md

 * Help with code problem
 * Open in browser url from Chrome bookmark file
 * Open youtube with search request
+* Open url in browser from list of favorite's url